Skip to content

 Learning Outcomes

-• Analyse Visual Arts within Aotearoa New Zealand as a part of a wider context of Pacific artmaking histories and practices.
+• Analyse Visual Arts within Aotearoa as part of a wider context of Pacific artmaking

 Assessment: